FindLab/FindLab.github.io/source/_posts/midi-indexing.md

 Because wavelet transformed vectors only extract relative pitch information.

 * Pitch error tolerant.
 Euclidean distance magnitude of feature vectors reflect the similarity of melody fragments.
-If query melody have slight off-pitch from correct source melody, distance loss will keep tiny.
+If query melody has slight off-pitch from correct source melody, distance loss will keep tiny.

 However, for our particular purpose of piano playing, there are some issues in this scheme: